nwg/racket-wiki/Artifacts.md

 ```

-#### Microsoft ADO: transform an ADO-recordset into a list of associative lists (one A-list for each row)
+#### Microsoft ADO: transform an ADO-recordset into a list of associative lists (one A-list per row)

 **Note:** this was derived from earlier code which may have come from **Paul Steckler**(?).